Create and Install a Windows Service in C#

 Microsoft Windows services, formerly known as NT services, enable you to create long-running executable applications that run in their own Windows sessions.
 These services can be automatically started when the computer boots, can be paused and restarted, and do not show any user interface.
 These features make services ideal for use on a server or whenever you need long-running functionality that does not interfere with other users who are working on the same computer.
 You can also run services in the security context of a specific user account that is different from the logged-on user or the default computer account.

-This article explains a step-by-step process of developing and installing a Windows Service to do a scheduled job based on a time interval.
+installing a Windows Service to do a scheduled job based on a time

 In Visual Studio, create a new project .
 Choose "Visual C#" >> "Windows" project type and select "Windows Service" from the right side.